-TBP1: For a single Team competing remotely, the Team's Autonomous Period score for a Qualification Match is used as their TBP1.
-For Teams that compete at a traditional Tournament, each Team receives their Alliance's Autonomous Period score for a Qualification Match as TBP1.
-Total TBP1 is the sum of the TBP1s of all non-Surrogate Qualification Matches that a Team plays in a Tournament.
+TBP1: For Teams that compete at a traditional Competition, each Team receives their Alliance's Autonomous Period score for a Qualification Match as TBP1.
+Total TBP1 is the sum of the TBP1s of all non-Surrogate Qualification Matches that a Team plays in a Competition.

-TBP2: For a single Team competing remotely, the Team's End Game specific task score for a Qualification Match is used as their TBP2.
-For Teams that compete at a traditional t Tournament, each Team receives their Alliance's End Game specific task score for a Qualification Match as TBP2.
-Total TBP2 is the sum of the TBP2s of all non-Surrogate Qualification Matches that a Team plays in a Tournament.
+TBP2: For Teams that compete at a traditional Competition, each Team receives their Alliance's End Game specific task score for a Qualification Match as TBP2.
+Total TBP2 is the sum of the TBP2s of all non-Surrogate Qualification Matches that a Team plays in a Competition.